Hello and welcome to JASS!

 1) Submit a membership form online

-Fill out a membership form via google forms and submit it to the family coordinators.
+Fill out a membership form via google form.
 In order to make the best possible matches with families and sibs, we request that you answer as many questions with as much detail as possible.
-Click here to access the membership form → (link: 2016-2017 Membership Form)
+Click here to access the membership form → (link: 2017-2018 JASS Membership Form)

 2) Pay the membership fee

-Fees for membership from Fall Quarter will be $25.
-From Winter Quarter will be $25*. *If you are joining JASS from Winter Quarter on, please see the current treasurer.
-Please bring cash or check to one of our meetings and pay either the family coordinator (Yurie Hanaoka) or the treasurer (Khoi Tran) the full amount (checks must be made out to: Japanese American Student Society).
+Fees for membership from Fall Quarter will be $30. *If you are joining JASS from Winter Quarter on, please see the current treasurer.
+Please bring cash or check to one of our meetings and pay either the family coordinator (Sandra Lin) or the treasurer (Stacey Wong) the full amount (checks must be made out to: Japanese American Student Society).

 3) Confirmation Email

 Once we have received your payment, we will send you a confirmation email within 3 business days.
 At the point you receive this email, you will officially become a member of JASS.